Murali-group/SARS-CoV-2-network-analysis/README.md

 To download additional datasets, copy one of the existing dataset sections in the config file and modify the fields accordingly.
 If your dataset is not yet supported, add to an existing issue ([#5](https://github.com/Murali-group/SARS-CoV-2-network-analysis/issues/5)), or make an issue and we'll try to add it as soon as we can.

-## Run the FastSinkSource Pipeline
+## Run the annotation_prediction Pipeline
-This master script will generate a config file specific to the [FastSinkSource pipeline](https://github.com/jlaw9/FastSinkSource/tree/no-ontology), which will then be used to generate predictions, and/or run cross validation.
+This master script will generate a config file specific to the [annotation_prediction pipeline](https://github.com/Murali-group/annotation_prediction/tree/no-ontology), which will then be used to generate predictions, and/or run cross validation.

-> Note that the FastSinkSource code was added as a [git-subrepo](https://github.com/ingydotnet/git-subrepo), so to make changes to that code, please commit them to that repository directly, and then pull them with `git subrepo pull src/FastSinkSource/`, or follow the suggestions in the git-subrepo documentation.
+> Note that the annotation_prediction code was added as a [git-subrepo](https://github.com/ingydotnet/git-subrepo), so to make changes to that code, please commit them to that repository directly, and then pull them with `git subrepo pull src/annotation_prediction/`, or follow the suggestions in the git-subrepo documentation.

 ### Generate predictions
 The script will automatically generate predictions from each of the given methods in the config file.
 The default number of predictions stored is 10.
-To write more, either set the `num_pred_to_write` or `fator_pred_to_write` flags under `fastsinksource_pipeline_settings -> eval_settings`, or, after the config file is generated, call the `run_eval_algs.py` script directly and add either the `--num-pred-to-write` or `--factor-pred-to-write` options (see `python src/FastSinkSource/run_eval_algs.py --help`)
+To write more, either set the `num_pred_to_write` or `fator_pred_to_write` flags under `annotation_prediction_pipeline_settings -> eval_settings`, or, after the config file is generated, call the `run_eval_algs.py` script directly and add either the `--num-pred-to-write` or `--factor-pred-to-write` options (see `python src/annotation_prediction/run_eval_algs.py --help`)

 Example 1, with the appropriate flags set in the master config file:
 ```